 If you wish to present an investment opportunity you will be asked to fill out, on behalf of the company/business idea you are pitching, a questionnaire provided by Typeform, which serves as the starting point for our review and discussions with you.
 The use of the data you provide will depend on the direction and progress of our review and discussions with you.

 We use third party data processors for the storage and processing of personal data only if the data processor has committed to data protection standards which provide at least the protection level that we adhere to.

 According to German and European law, you have the right to know which data pertaining to you Point Nine has stored.
 You also have the right to have any incorrect data revised or deleted.
 From 25 May 2018, the data protection law in the EU also gives you the right to withdraw your consent at any time, limit the processing and use of your data, to file an objection and to have your data transferred.
 If you would like to make use of these or other rights, please contact our General Counsel.
 You also have the right to opt-out of communications which you may receive, notably the Point Nine newsletter, at anytime.
 You can exercise this right by clicking on the "unsubscribe" or"opt-out" link in the emails we send you.
 Further, you have the right to file a complaint with a data protection authority.
 Point Nine is supervised by the relevant authority in the state of Berlin, the Berlin Commissioner forData Protection and Information Freedom.
 The Commissioner’s contact data and additional information are available at Berliner Beauftragte für Datenschutz und Informationsfreiheit: Home.

-Point Nine Management GmbH & Point Nine Management II GmbH (“we”, “us”, “our” or “Point Nine”) strives to be a responsible and conscientious investor, also and in particular in relation to environmental, social and governance (“ESG”) criteria.
+Point Nine Management GmbH and Point Nine Management II GmbH (“we”, “us”, “our” or “Point Nine”) strive to be responsible and conscientious investors, also and in particular in relation to environmental, social and governance (“ESG”) criteria.
 In this policy we want to set out our approach to sustainability in accordance with the EU-Regulation on sustainability-related disclosures in the financial services sector 2019/2088 (“SFDR”).